ezra-bible-app/ezra-bible-app/README.md

 Once the SWORD library is available install Ezra Project by downloading the tar.gz file and extracting it in a directory of your choice.
 After that, you can execute Ezra Project using the binary *ezra-project* in the toplevel folder.

+## Usage / Howto

+Watch [this video howto](https://www.youtube.com/watch?v=b8gScfa0MqM) to understand how to use Ezra Project.

 ## Technology
 Ezra Project is based on [Electron](https://electronjs.org/), which makes it a web-based desktop application.
 It uses [SQLite](https://www.sqlite.org) as its database and HTML with [jQuery UI](https://jqueryui.com/) for its frontend.
 Bible translation modules are managed using the [ezra-sword-interface](https://github.com/tobias-klein/ezra-sword-interface).